mmbman/Katagiri/1986-05-31-Goldenness-of-the-Earth.md

 At that time, whatever happens, you never drift in the ocean of human life, you can sail across the ocean of human life.

-This is the point Dōgen Zenji mentions in the last sentence of the *Genjokoan*.
+This is the point Dōgen Zenji mentions in the last sentence of the *Genjōkōan*.
 I will read it again:

 > The wind of Buddhism makes manifest the great earth’s goldenness, and makes ripen the sweet milk of the long rivers.